metosin/spec-tools/README.md

 To use specs over different wire formats (like JSON), spec values need to conformed selectively at runtime.
 Spec Records always have an dynamic conformer attached to it.
-By default, it does nothing extra.
+By default, it does nothing.
 Binding a dynamic var `spec-tools.core/*conformers*` with a function of `spec/type => spec-conformer` will cause the Spec to be conformed at runtime with the selected spec-conformer.